 2. For security reasons, managed code is assigned varying degrees of trust based on origin.
 This prevents or allows the managed component from performing file access operations, registry access operations or other sensitive functions even within the same active application.

 3. The Runtime enforces code robustness by implementing strict type and code verification infrastructure called Common type System (CTS).
 The CTS ensures that all managed code is self describing and all Microsoft or third party language compiler generated codes conform to CTS.
-This enables the managed code to consume other managed types and enforcfidelity and type safety.
+This enables the managed code to consume other managed types and enforce strict type fidelity and type safety.

 4. CLR eliminates many common software issues like handling of object layout, references to objects and garbage clearance.
 This type of memory management prevents memory leaks and invalid memory references.